To deal with global crises effectively, the world needs agile managers that dedicate their skills towards driving effective solutions forward.

 According to the World Economic Forum (WEF) Global Risks Report 2020, the world is in urgent need of creative problem-solvers to deal with and overcome several global challenges.

 “The world cannot wait for the fog of geopolitical and geo-economic uncertainty to lift.
 Opting to ride out the current period in the hope that the global system will ‘snap back’ runs the risk of missing crucial windows to address pressing challenges,” says the report’s authors.

-Global challenges mentioned in the report include climate threats and accelerated biodiversity loss, global health systems facing new pressures and the consequences of digital fragmentation.
+Global challenges mentioned in the report include climate threats and accelerated biodiversity loss, new pressures on global health systems and the consequences of digital fragmentation.

 Moulding students to take on these challenges confidently is the Jack Welch College of Business and Technology (JWCBT) at Sacred Heart University Luxembourg (SHUL) with its future-facing, AACSB-accredited MBA education.

 Capturing today’s complex business landscape

 Connected to Sacred Heart University in the US state of Connecticut, JWCBT offers a unique blend of expertise from professors in Luxembourg, the US and other countries around the world.

 They may come from different places but all share one common goal: Inspiring students to become socially responsible managers capable of responding to global challenges with confidence.